 A resource has been created by parents working with AfC and representatives from Health, Social Care, Schools, Early Years and Post 16 to create a complete set of guidance documents relating to “Support for children and young people with special educational needs and disabilities (SEND)”.
 The resource is called the “Golden Binder”.
 Every school SENCo and special school in Richmond and Kingston should have a copy, as well as all key professionals involved with the EHCP process.
 The resource relating to "Further Education" can be downloaded here:

 AfC works with a range of learning providers across Kingston and Richmond and beyond to support young people with SEND, in post 16 learning.
 These include maintained and special schools’ sixth forms, general FE Colleges and independent specialist providers.

 AfC are currently working with Kingston and Richmond Further Education providers to ensure that they have information on their websites regarding how they support SEND learners.

-We support the principles expressed in the SEND Code of Practice that:
+We support the principles expressed in the SEND Code of Practice (opens a new window) that:

 - Planning must be centred around the individual and explore the young person’s aspirations and abilities.

 - Transition planning must be built into the revised EHC plan and should result in clear, ambitious and stretching outcomes which will prepare young people for adulthood.

 We are committed to planning for transition as early as possible and that as they approach the post 16 transition point young people and their families should be supported by schools and colleges with detailed planning in years 9 -11.
 This planning process should help individuals explore their aspirations for post 16 learning and to firm up plans (in Year 11) for post 16 options.